Sympathy (Goo Goo Dolls song)

 "Sympathy" is a song by the Goo Goo Dolls.
 The song was used as a promotional single released from their album Gutterflower.
-The song appeared on the soundtrack to the film A Cinderella Story and also in an episode of the show "Charmed".
+The song appeared on the soundtrack to the film A Cinderella Story and also in an episode of the show "Charmed", as well as an episode of Third Watch.
 It was shortened to about 2:48 on the soundtrack with some of the lyrics edited for the film's target audience.